-For the senior debt, the fair value does not materially differ from its carrying amount because the interest payable on the loan is based on market interest rates.
-For the shareholder loans, the fair value differs from its carrying amount because the interest payable on the loans is fixed.
+For the shareholder loans and the senior debt, the fair value differs from its carrying amount because the interest payable on the loans is (partially) fixed.
 The borrowings qualify for the level 3 category in the fair value category due to the use of unobservable inputs, including own credit risk.

-The fair value of the Group's liabilities not measured at fair value are disclosed in the table in this note.
+The fair value of the Group's liabilities not measured at fair value are disclosed in the table in Note 28.